nicolb2305/neeko/README.md

 # Neeko
-Neeko is a an api wrapper for [Riot Games' API](https://developer.riotgames.com/).
+Neeko is a an api wrapper for [Riot Games' API](https://developer.riotgames.com/) written in Rust.